apximhd/3-body-stab/README.md

      NOTE: if you set: clight=0 => no relativistic terms

 ### SECOND LINE:
      a , e , i, M_0, \Omega, \omega for the inner orbit

 ### THIRD LINE:
      Q,  e , i, M_0, \Omega , \omega for the outer orbit

-  The code prints  some errors & other info on standard output and to the file 'taei' orbital elements: write(91,191)ytime,a12,e12,inc12,a3,e3,inc3,ainc,oo12 ! write some elemets ytime=years a12 =inner a e12 =inner e inc12 =inner i a3,e3,inc3 in the same way
-  HOWEVER: the inclinations are in the innertial system => mean 'nothing' (since affected by precessions) instead  look 'ainc' = mutual inclination of orbits oo12= inner \omega  (to make possible to check the relativistic precession)
-                      (for Mercury the code gave 43" /100 years, i.e. correct)
+(To make possible to check the relativistic precession for Mercury the code gave 43"/100 years, i.e. correct)